mulesoft-catalyst/metrics-toolkit/README.md

 poller.frequency.timezone | Defines the time zone in which the cron-expression will be efective | GMT-3 aggregation.raw | Flag to define the format of the final response **False**: Won’t provide the raw data but final metrics **True**: Will provide raw data to be aggregated outside this asset | false collectors | Comma separated set of collectors that should be executed.
 Default value: all.
 Possible values available for all deployment models: core (Core Services) ap (Automated Policies) apc (API Clients) apm (API Manager) arm (Standalone Runtimes) dc (Design Center) ex (Exchange).
-The following collectors are not available for PCE: amq (Anypoint MQ) apma (API Manager Analytics) ch (Cloudhub) rtf (Runtime Fabric) | all loader.strategy | In the case of using the poller, this property defines the strategy for loading data in external systems, the options are: **csv, json, logger, splunk, am, elk, tableau** | logger anypoint.platform.host | Anypoint Platform Host.
+The following collectors are not available for PCE: amq (Anypoint MQ) apma (API Manager Analytics) ch (Cloudhub) rtf (Runtime Fabric) | all loader.strategy | In the case of using the poller, this property defines the strategy for loading data in external systems, the options are: **csv, json, logger, splunk, am, elk, tableau, mongodb** | logger anypoint.platform.host | Anypoint Platform Host.
 Change to eu1.anypoint.mulesoft.com if using the EU Control Plane or to a private host if using PCE | anypoint.mulesoft.com auth.mode | Authentication mode.
 Valid options are: platform-credentials or connected-app-credentials | platform-credentials auth.username | Anypoint Platform username.
 Used when auth.mode is platform-credentials |